XRPLF/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 - `tfClawTwoAssets` can not be set because BAR is not issued by the issuer.

 ##### 2.3.3.2 Both tokens are issued by the same issuer
-Assue we have an AMM pool consisting two tokens FOO and Bar.
+Assume we have an AMM pool consisting two tokens FOO and Bar.
 And the proportion of FOO and BAR is 1:2.
 And the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` issues both FOO and BAR.
 ```
 {
   "TransactionType": "AMMClawback",